Updated April 24, 2023

 As you already have your vision statement prepared and have your approvals and self-belief in this statement, creating a perfect mission statement quality shouldn’t be very far-fetched now.
-In fact, the vision statement becomes a perfect stepping stone for the mission statement quality to be created.
-In the practical sense of things, this now makes the mission statement business plan easier to write than the vision statement.
+The vision statement becomes an ideal stepping stone for building the mission statement quality.
+In the practical sense, this now makes the mission statement business plan more manageable than the vision statement.
 The following 3 steps will give you a great insight into how to get to the perfect mission statement business plan:

 1. Knowing Your Vision Statement Inside-Out

 To master the art of writing a mission statement business plan, you will need to know your vision statement so thoroughly that your mission statement business plan will come to you almost naturally.
-The first step is always the vision statement and from there the mission statement will emerge.
+The first step is always the vision statement; from there, the mission statement will emerge.

 2. Writing It Down

-Your vision statement is all that you need to take a break at the mission statement goals for your organization.
+Your vision statement is all you need to take a break from the mission statement goals for your organization.
 Go on and write your thoughts down once you are through with your vision statement.
-All you need to ask yourself is “What do you need to achieve the vision maintained in the vision statement?”
+All you need to ask yourself is, “What do you need to achieve the vision maintained in the vision statement?”

-The mission statement goals will surely be customer-centric as opposed to the vision statement and will also need to be approached using the question: “What must I do for the customers involved in this vision for my organization?”
+The mission statement goals will surely be customer-centric instead of the vision statement.
+They will also need to be approached using the question: “What must I do for the customers involved in this vision for my organization?”

 Here are some of the things you need to keep in mind when drafting this life-changing statement:

 - Your mission statement goals shouldn’t cover everything that the business does precisely.
-But, make sure that the core task is highlighted so that people know what the organization is all about.
+But ensure that the core task is highlighted so people know what the organization is about.

-- Use keywords and add a little up-step to the language used; keep it light.
+- Use keywords and add a little up-step to the language; keep it light.

 - Use more than one sentence to elaborate on what your company is and how they are to achieve the vision it has been harboring.